 - Changing jobs before your loan closes.

 Not shopping around with different lenders

 Consumers tend to comparison shop to get the best deal on big purchases like cars, appliances and TVs.
 But nearly half of borrowers don’t shop around for a home loan, according to a study from the Consumer Financial Protection Bureau, or CFPB.

 Borrowers tend to fixate on the home’s purchase price, followed by the mortgage interest rate, says Paul Sian, a real estate lawyer and Realtor with United Real Estate in Cincinnati.

-According to Sian, borrowers tend to fixate on the home’s purchase price, followed by the interest rate.
-But factors like closing costs, the loan’s total price, whether the loan is fixed or variable, and whether the borrower is required to get private mortgage insurance can dramatically alter what borrowers end up paying.
+But factors like closing costs, the loan’s total price, whether the loan is fixed or variable, and whether private mortgage insurance is required can all influence what borrowers end up paying, Sian says.

 Cost of half a percentage point

-The lower interest rate means the borrower would pay off an additional $1,421 in principal in the first 5 years, even while making lower payments.
+The lower interest rate means the borrower would pay off an additional $1,421 in principal in the first five years, even while making lower payments.

 If you plan to buy a home soon, don’t wait until it’s time to make offers to discover credit problems.
 Even if you don’t plan to buy a home for several months or even a year, pull your credit report and scores now to see where you stand.
 (You can track your credit through myBankrate for free.)

 Borrowers with higher credit scores tend to get better interest rates, which impacts your monthly payments and how much house you can afford.
 It may take months (or longer, depending on the complexity of your finances) to repair bad credit and see meaningful bumps in your credit score, too.